Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Experimental results

 \subsection{Implementation details}

 Our experiments are conducted on a single NVIDIA V100 32GB GPU.
-We use DN-Splatter~\cite{dn_splatter} to train the 3DGS representation of objects and scenes, as it outperforms the classical 3DGS~\cite{3dgs_original} pipeline in novel view synthesis (NVS).
-For object 3DGS, we do not use normal and depth regularization losses, as they degrade the final 3DGS quality.
-Similarly, for scene 3DGS, we omit the depth regularization loss.
-We train the 3DGS representations for $30,000$ iterations using the default DN-splatter parameters.
-Our implementation is based on nerfstudio~\cite{nerfstudio} framework.
-The object-describing prompt \textsl{\textless object-desc\textgreater} and scene-describing \textsl{\textless scene-desc\textgreater} prompt are user defined.
+We use DN-Splatter~\citep{dn_splatter} to train 3DGS for synthetic data and splatfacto~\citep{nerfstudio} for real data.
+Our implementation is based on the nerfstudio~\citep{nerfstudio} framework.
+The prompts describing scenes ($y_{orig}$ in our notation, Eq.~\ref{eq:dds}) and objects inside scenes ($y$ in our notation, Eq.~\ref{eq:dds}) are user-defined.